 Telehealth and Occupational Therapy: A New Frontier

-For those not entirely familiar with telehealth, what is it?
+If you aren’t entirely familiar with telehealth, what is it?

 Telehealth, as defined by The Center for Connected Health Policy,